Moduli spaces of quadratic differentials: Abel-Jacobi map and deformation: Introduction

 The notion of stability condition on triangulated categories was introduced by Bridgeland \cite{B1}, with motivations coming from $\Pi$-stability in string theory.
 By the work of \cite{HKK,CHQ}, any connected component of a moduli space of quadratic differentials with prescribed singularity type $\surfp_{\wty}$ can be realized by the space of stability conditions on some triangulated category $\D$:

 Such a category $\D$ is not unique and can be chosen to be Calabi-Yau.
-One can consider that $\Stab\D$ provides a categorification of the moduli space; other topological operations (e.g. collision and collapsing subsurface) may also be understood by some categorical operations (e.g. taking Verdier quotient).
+One should regard that $\Stab\D$ provides a categorification of the moduli space; other topological operations (e.g. collision and collapsing subsurface) may also be understood by some categorical operations (e.g. taking Verdier quotient in \cite{BMQS}).
 In particular, we will use the 3-Calabi-Yau categories $\Dsop$ constructed in \cite{CHQ}, to prove the main result above.
 More precisely, we show the following (\Cref{thm:stab}).

 \begin{theorem} $\Stap(\Dsop)$ is simply connected and hence is a universal cover of $\FQuad(\surfp)$. \end{theorem}

 \paragraph{\textbf{Donaldson-Thomas (DT) invariants and quantum dilogarithm identities}}\